osmosis-labs/osmosis/tests/cl-go-client/README.md

 - Queries pool with id 1.
 - Performs 100 randomized swaps against the pool with id 1.

-Note that this script does not set up positions, assumming they are already set up.
+Note that this script does not set up positions, assuming they are already set up.

 ### Create Positions and Make Small Randomized Swaps